 Whether in the Phoenix area, or anywhere in Arizona, per A.R.S §13-1410 “Child Molestation” occurs when a person intentionally or knowingly engages in, or causes a person to engage in, sexual contact (except sexual contact with the female breast) with a child under fifteen (15) years of age.
-Need an Arizona Child Molestation Lawyer?
-Contact David Michael Cantor if you have been charged with Child Molestation.
-Click Here… if you have allegations against you which qualify as Sexual Conduct with a Minor.

-Watch the video below to learn what a charge of child molestation means in Arizona:
+In this article, learn about the laws, punishments and defenses for sexual allegations / charges of Child Molestation.
+To start, watch the video below to learn what a charge of child molestation means in Arizona:

 Possible Punishment for Child Molestation